 Anne Arundel County implements a coordinated entry system for both its Emergency Shelter and Permanent Supportive Housing programs.
 The Coordinated Entry Triage Specialist conducts assessments on all individuals and families and adds them to a single list for placement according to risk and eligibility; this position is full-time and is charged with managing and maintaining the overall coordinated system.
-Beginning in March 2020, all Coordinated Entry screenings must take place over the phone and all eligible individuals and families must be tested for COVID-19 before admission to shelter; if results are positive for COVID-19, individuals and families are provided designated space for safe isolation, as needed.

 Emergency Shelters in Anne Arundel County provide daily counts of available beds.
-Once a Coordinated Entry assessment is complete, individuals and families who are matched with an available space are required to present the same day to utilize the resource.
-If a bed is not available on the same day that a client or family requests shelter, they will be expected to be present at the shelter with which they are matched on the same day bed space becomes available.
-A notable exception is made for individuals and families who are fleeing domestic violence: rather than call the Coordinated Entry phone line and move through that process, this population is directed to YWCA 24/7 Domestic Violence Hotline, which has direct access to dedicated beds for survivors.
+Once a Coordinated Entry assessment is complete, individuals and families who are matched with an available space are required to present themselves the same day to utilize the resource.
+If a bed is not available on the same day that a client or family requests shelter, they will be expected to present themselves at the shelter with which they are matched on the same day bed space becomes available.
+A notable exception is made for individuals and families who are fleeing domestic violence; rather than call the Coordinated Entry phone line and move through that process, this population is directed to YWCA 24/7 Domestic Violence Hotline, which has direct access to dedicated beds for survivors.